KTH-EXPECA/oai5g/docs/quectel/start.md

 # How to Setup Quectel to connect to Openairinterface5G

-We use the Waveshare 5G quectel module: https://www.waveshare.com/wiki/RM500Q-GL_5G_HAT
+We use the Quectel RM502Q-AE 5G module found in (waveshare)[https://www.waveshare.com/wiki/RM500Q-GL_5G_HAT]

-We connect it via USB3 to an Ubuntu 20.04 system.
+We connect it via USB3 to an Ubuntu 20.04 system

+We use the sysmocom SIM cards found in (osmocom)[https://osmocom.org/projects/cellular-infrastructure/wiki/SysmoISIM-SJA5]

 ## 1) Set up OAI CN5G and OAI gNB at the same Ubuntu PC